-Chair: Associate Professor Shank
+Chair: Professor Shank

 Mission: The Mathematics program at Moravian College fosters a community of faculty and students who promote the aesthetic, theoretic, and pragmatic qualities of mathematics in order to develop in its students communication and problem solving skills applicable to many disciplines that prepare them for fulfilling careers.

 Pure Mathematics Track: Student interested in a broad mathematics background or students who plan to attend graduate school in mathematics should consider the Pure Mathematics Track.
 The Pure Mathematics track also provides quantitative and analytical skills, which prepare students to enter the workforce after graduation.
 Early, Middle, and Secondary education students are encouraged to follow the Pure Mathematics Track.

 Applied Mathematics Track: Students interested in working in business or industry or students who plan to attend graduate school in applied mathematics should consider the Applied Mathematics Track.
 The Applied Mathematics Track provides a strong foundation of mathematics and the tools required to solve real-world problems.

 Actuarial Science Track: Students interested in becoming an actuary should follow the Actuarial Science Track.
 An actuary is a mathematician trained to analyze information to calculate the monetary value of risk.
 Actuaries progress in their professional career by passing a series of actuarial exams.
 The Actuarial Science Track prepares students for the first two actuarial exams (EXAM P and FM), giving them a solid foundation to begin a career as an actuary.

 The Major in Mathematics